-After referring to me as “an ardent champion of the right of taxpayers to participate in the budget process” (June 15, 2015 legal opinion), Prosecutor Nichols nonetheless agrees to sue me to force me to disburse funds from the county treasury based on a false certificate signed and peddled by County Administrator Jim Jones that eradicates $1.3 million in taxpayer rights and reserve funds.
+After referring to me as “an ardent champion of the right of taxpayers to participate in the budget process” (June 15, 2015 legal opinion), Prosecutor Nichols nonetheless agrees to sue me (while commissioner Peach threatens me with criminal charges) to force me to disburse funds from the county treasury based on a false certificate signed and peddled by County Administrator Jim Jones that eradicates $1.3 million in taxpayer rights and reserve funds.

 In January 2016, the Port O Call names me “Person of the Year” for my efforts to make county government accountable for how it handles county funds and my continuing whistle blowing.

 Less than three months later, a Sheriff’s deputy personally serves me in the Treasurer’s Office with a 102 page lawsuit filed by Prosecutor Nichols seeking to hold me personally liable for any “penalties, sanctions, and attorney’s fees that may be due for those records she personally provided to the requester [Paul Gottlieb of the Peninsula Daily News].”
 Yes, you read that correctly: I was being sued for whistle blowing.

 - Clallam County v.
 Barkhuis, part 1 (see page 10).

 - Nissen Affidavit re Clallam County v.
 Barkhuis.

 - April 5, 2016 debate between Barkhuis and Nichols re dismissal with prejudice upon dismissal without prejudice at Board of County Commissioners meeting.

 - See also Barkhuis arguments at the April 19, 2016 Board of County Commissioners public hearing (starting at 0:37:00) and June 9, 2016 Finance Committee meeting addressing the county’s proposal to adopt (ultra vires) criminal provision in the county’s Veterans’ Assistance Policy.